 - What would your colleagues say about you?

-Traditionally, third person is the most popular voice for CV personal statements.
-This is mainly because people are less comfortable talking confidently about themselves, and some people worry that first person could come across as arrogant or boastful.
+The third person is traditionally the most popular voice for personal statement examples.
+People are less comfortable talking confidently about themselves and feel that it's less arrogant or boastful than the first person.

 But some recruiters believe that the third person is unnatural and inauthentic.
-From their perspective, they know you have written it, so why pretend otherwise?
-And applicants for marketing or PR roles are often advised to use the first person, as one recruitment blog notes:
+Since they know you've written the application, why pretend otherwise?

 The best way to create a great personal statement is to follow by example, by listening to expert advice and finding personal statement examples.

 Our personal statement examples are written for jobs with UK employers in mind.
 They’ll help you to save time sifting through thousands of random examples that don’t hit the mark, and spend more time making progress on your job hunt.